Makewebbetter/woo-one-click-upsell-funnel/README.txt

-=== One Click Upsell Funnel for WooCommerce –  Funnel Builder for WordPress, Create WooCommerce Upsell, Post-Purchase Upsell & Cross Sell Offers that Boost Sales & Increase Profits with Sales Funnel Builder ===
+=== One Click Upsell Funnel for WooCommerce – Free Funnel Builder to create WooCommerce Upsell, Post-Purchase Upsell, Cross Sell, and Order Bump. ===

 Contributors: wpswings
 Donate link: https://wpswings.com/
 Tags: upsell, cross-sell, sales funnel, funnel builder, woocommerce checkout, Requires at least: 5.5.0
-Tested up to: 6.6.2
+Tested up to: 6.7.1
 WC requires at least: 6.5.0
-WC tested up to: 9.3.3
+WC tested up to: 9.6.0
 Stable tag: 3.5.0
 Requires PHP: 7.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-With WordPress Sales Funnel Builder create WooCommerce Upsell, One Click Upsell Offers & Cross Sell Offers that Boost Sales & Increase Profits.
+Create WooCommerce Upsells in One Click, Increase Sales with Related Products, Post Purchase Upsell, Cross Sell, Order Bump and Frequently Bought.

 == Description ==

-**ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE IS A FREE FUNNEL BUILDER THAT INCREASES SALES, AND AOV WITH UPSELL, CROSS SELL, DOWNSELL, AND FREQUENTLY BOUGHT TOGETHER**
+**ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE IS A FREE FUNNEL BUILDER THAT INCREASES SALES, AND AOV WITH UPSELL, CROSS-SELL, ORDER BUMP, AND FREQUENTLY BOUGHT TOGETHER**

-💰 Upsell Funnel Creator 🛍️ Maximize Sales with eCommerce Upsells  📈 Boost Average Order Value with Upsell Funnels
+💰 WooCommerce Upsell Funnel Creator 🛍️ Maximize Sales with eCommerce Upsells  📈 Increase Ads ROAS with Upsell Funnels

-Looking for the best funnel builder to skyrocket your sales?
-One Click Upsell Funnel for WooCommerce plugin allows the merchants to create post purchase upsell and cross sell offers, quick and easy integration into WooCommerce checkout pages and thank you pages, this plugin enables merchants to create engaging sales funnels that convert.
+**Looking for the best funnel builder for WordPress to skyrocket your sales?** One Click Upsell Funnel for WooCommerce allows merchants to create WooCommerce Upsell, post-purchase upsell, Order Bumps, and cross-sell offers.
+Easily show related products with upsell pop-ups into WooCommerce checkout pages, Cart Pages, and thank you pages, allowing merchants to create engaging sales funnels that convert.

-Customers can add these upsell products in just 1 click upsell to their cart with no hassle of re-entering the payment details.
-It is a complete solution for building one click upsell funnels for WooCommerce as it facilitates creating, testing, and maintaining post purchase / aftersell funnels.
+Customers can add these upsell products in just 1 click to their cart with no hassle of re-entering the payment details.
+It is a complete solution for building Sales Funnels for WordPress and WooCommerce as it facilitates creating, testing, and maintaining post purchase / aftersell funnels.

-Our plugin is compatible with Elementor, Divi, Themify, WP Bakery, Beaver, Site Origin, and Gutenberg page builder, allowing you to create, edit, and import upsell funnel templates, Customize checkout pages, and thank you pages with advanced designs.
+Our plugin is compatible with **Elementor**, **Divi**, **Themify**, **WP Bakery**, **Beaver**, **Site Origin**, and **Gutenberg** page builders, allowing you to create, edit, and import upsell funnel templates, customize checkout pages, and thank you pages with advanced designs.

-Create unlimited upsell for woocommerce offers using the WooCommerce upsell plugin, and examine a track report for each sales funnel.
-Additionally, you may use pre-made sales funnel templates to easily set up and provide upsell for WooCommerce on your online store.
-Encourage customers to purchase more!
+Create unlimited upsell for woocommerce offers using the [**WooCommerce upsell plugin**](https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=upsell-pro), and examine a track report for each sales funnel.
+Additionally, you may **import third party pre-made sales funnel templates** to easily set up and provide upsell for WooCommerce on your online store.

 [**WooCommerce Upsell Demo**](https://demo.wpswings.com/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=frontend-demo) |  [**Documentation**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=upsell-doc) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=contactus)

 [youtube https://www.youtube.com/watch?v=S4fv2YwLxQk&rel=0]

-=== Why Choose Our One Click Upsell Funnel Builder Plugin? ===

-The One Click Upsell Funnel for WooCommerce Pro boosts sales with quick one-click post-purchase upsell offers.

-Don’t miss our 🎃 Halloween Sale—grab the [**One Click Upsell Funnel PRO**](https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=upsell-pro-halloween-24) today at 25% Off! 🎉👻

 == ⭐ KEY FEATURES OF FREE ONE-CLICK UPSELL FUNNEL FOR WOOCOMMERCE PLUGIN: ==

+#### 1) Variable Products & Category Support:
+The WooCommerce Upsell plugin allows you to create multiple one-time upsell offers specifically for variable products and on categories, giving you the flexibility to offer different variations and upsell on categories

+#### 2) Free Order Upsell:
+Upsell funnel has the option to trigger the upsell funnel on a zero cart amount, after enabling this setting upsell will be triggered even if the checkout value is zero.

-**1) Create Order Bump Offers**: The Upsell Funnel plugin allows you to create Order Bump Offers directly from the funnel lists.
+#### 3) Create Order Bump Offers:
+The WooCommerce Upsell Funnel plugin allows you to create Order Bump Offers directly from the funnel lists.
 This can be helpful in managing your upsell and order bump operations together.

+#### 4) Exit Intent Pop-Up:
-**2) Pop-Up on Exit Intent**: Using the WooCommerce Upsell Plugin you can enable the pop-up on exit intent feature, allowing you to show a pop-up on upsell offer pages when a customer tries to exit the browser, this can be an ultimate upselling hack for your business.
+Using the WooCommerce Upsell Plugin you can enable the [**pop-up on exit intent feature**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/#pop-up-on-exit-intent-2), allowing you to show a pop-up on upsell offer pages when a customer tries to exit the browser, this can be an ultimate upselling hack for your business.

-**3) Unlimited Funnels with an Unlimited Number of Offers**: With the WordPress Sales Funnel plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
+#### 5) Unlimited Funnels with an Unlimited Number of Offers:
+With the WordPress Sales Funnel plugin, you can create unlimited sales funnels with any number of Upsell and Cross-Sell Offers.
 Show your customers multiple post-purchase or aftersell offers in a single sales funnel which increases the impulse buys, average order value, and revenue of your store.

-**4) Add the Shipping Price on COD One Click Upsells**: Our free click funnel plugin allows you to set the shipping price for the cash-on-delivery payment method for upsell offers.
+#### 6) Add the Shipping Price on COD:
+Our free click funnel plugin allows you to set the shipping price for the cash-on-delivery payment method for upsell offers.
 This allows you to cover operational costs for delivering the COD upsell products and maintain your profits.

-**5) Generate Reports for Upsell Funnel Tracking**:  The WooCommerce post-purchase upsell plugin renders funnel reports that include trigger frequency, accepted & rejected offers, conversion rates, overall sales, etc. This information emphasizes the preferences of customers for particular WordPress funnels.
+#### 7) Generate Reports for Upsell Funnel Tracking:
+The WooCommerce post-purchase upsell plugin renders funnel reports that include trigger frequency, accepted & rejected offers, conversion rates, overall sales, etc. This information emphasizes the preferences of customers for particular WordPress funnels.
 Moreover, using both Google Analytics and Facebook Pixel, you can also track WooCommerce upsell

+#### 8) Global Funnels:
-**6) Global Funnels**: Create global one click funnels that trigger independently without needing target products.
+Create global one click funnels that trigger independently without needing target products.
 You can use the universal WooCommerce one-click upsell to show offers to your customers every time they purchase in your online store.

+#### 9) Smart Offer Upgrade:
-**7) Smart Offer Upgrade**: The Smart Offer Upgrade feature replaces the existing product (customer is buying) with the offer product as soon as they accept the WooCommerce upsell offer.
+The Smart Offer Upgrade feature replaces the existing product (customer is buying) with the offer product as soon as they accept the WooCommerce upsell offer.
 This intelligent feature removes manual work and makes switching to upsell products seamless.

+#### 10) Exclusive Offer Feature:
-**8) Exclusive Offer Feature**: The upsell sales funnel builder creates exclusive offers for the customers, which will be shown to customers only once based on the order email.
+The upsell sales funnel builder creates exclusive offers for the customers, which will be shown to customers only once based on the order email.
 Such one click upsell offers garner higher conversion rates.

-**9) Test Product Upsell Offers in Sandbox Mode**: In the Sandbox mode, the Upsell funnel builder triggers only for the admin and not for Live Customers.
+#### 11) Test Product Upsell Offers in Sandbox Mode:
+In the Sandbox mode, the Upsell funnel builder triggers only for the admin and not for Live Customers.
 This enables store owners to freely view, test, and customize their Upsell funnel offers before making them live.

-**10) Page Builder Support to Build Responsive Upsell Offer Pages**: Build the one-click upsell funnel for WooCommerce with Elementor Page Builder and other top builders available on WordPress.
+#### 12) Elementor and Other Page Builder Support to Build Responsive Upsell Offer Pages:
+Build the one-click upsell funnel for WooCommerce with Elementor Page Builder and other top builders available on WordPress.
 Our plugin allows you to easily create and customize your upsell offer pages without coding knowledge.

-**11) Shortcodes to Build Useful Offer Page Elements**: This WordPress upsell plugin provides various shortcodes to create different offer page elements.
+#### 13) Upsell Shortcodes to Build Useful Offer Page Elements:
+This WordPress upsell plugin provides various shortcodes to create different offer page elements.
 The plugin offers shortcodes for Buy Now, No Thanks, Product Title, Description, Short Description, Image, Price, Variations, Offer Quantity, and Urgency Timer.

-**12) Ability to Simplify The Buying Process**: Streamline your purchase process with additional products that customers can buy with one click checkout, without re-entering their payment details.
+#### 14) Ability to Simplify The Buying Process:
+Streamline your purchase process with additional products that customers can buy with one click checkout, without re-entering their payment details.
 These 1 click-upsell deals minimize churn, improve the shopping experience, and speed up the checkout process.

 == A WordPress Funnel Builder for All Businesses in Every Niche ==